Wondering How To OWN PROPERTY IN FRANCE? Read This!

-What doesn’t change is the protection both the vendor and buyer are afforded by the purchase process.
-Largely due to the role of the French Notaires in the buying process, France has one of the most secure and transparent property purchase processes in the world.
+What doesn’t change is the protection the vendor and buyer are afforded by the purchase process.
+Largely due to the French Notaires in the buying process, France has one of the world’s most secure and transparent property purchase processes.

 B – Buying using an SCI (Société Civile Immobilière)

-You can hold more than one property in an SCI and they can be second homes, investment properties and also the primary residence.
+You can own multiple properties in an SCI, which can be second homes, investment properties, or your primary residence.

 - Repairs and improvement work, as well as the running costs of the property, must be processed through the SCI with funds deposited in the company bank account by the owners.

-- If you set up a new SCI at the same time as the purchase of a property then expect to pay in the order of €1,000 in additional taxes and Notary fees, although this is often mitigated in the long run.
+- If you set up a new SCI at the same time as the purchase of a property you will pay in the order of €1,000 in additional taxes and Notary fees, although this is often mitigated in the long run.

-- Set up costs are normally around €3,000 and yearly accountancy fee around €800.
+- Set-up costs are normally around €3,000 and the yearly accountancy fee is around €800.

 C – Other purchasing structures

-There are a number of other ways to structure property purchases in France in ways which will be tax efficient depending on your circumstances
+Depending on your circumstances, there are several other ways to structure property purchases in France to be tax efficient.